List of 30 3D Printing Medical Equipment Companies during COVID-19

 3D printing has virtually become a synonym for rapid prototyping.
 The advancements in 3DP are tremendously contributing to help in the COVID-19 distress.

-In the end, how big a role 3D printing plays in saving lives depends on how rapidly the disease spreads.
-And also, how quickly manufacturers and suppliers throughout the world can take steps to retool and expand capacity.
+Ultimately, how big a role 3D printing plays in saving lives depends on how rapidly the disease spreads.
+And also how quickly manufacturers and suppliers throughout the world can take steps to retool and expand capacity.

-Despite the fraught situations of cities caught amidst, the crisis has inspired makers around the world.
+Despite the fraught situations of cities caught amidst, the crisis has inspired makers worldwide.
 They are ready to commit their time and machines to the cause.
 If you feel you can be of help in the situation, be the one to take the first move responsibly.

-Lastly, If you would like to know about any specific startup and/or Universities in detail, fill your query below and we’ll get back to you in no time.
+Lastly, If you want to know about any specific startup and/or University in detail, fill in your query below, and we’ll get back to you in no time.

 Authored by: Nidhi, Research Analyst, Market Research.